jquag/subvirm/README.md

 Does a revert on the current file.
 This command presents an 'are you sure' confirmation.

 #### :SvnAdd
-Does and add for the current file.
+Does an add for the current file.